 If you believe in the Green Party then work hard to develop it, while simultaneously fighting for our Progressive values be it on the protest line, in your shopping habits or with your vote.

 Recently I had the pleasure of sitting down with a picture of Bernie Sanders and interviewing it.

 Just to be ABSOLUTELY CLEAR, this is not a real interview.
 I am asking the questions and then answering them the way I believe that Bernie would answer them.
 It is for entertainment purposes, but not ONLY for entertainment purposes.

 My goal with this interview is to illuminate why I believe that Bernie made some of the choices that he made.
 I am, in no way, trying to say that these are Bernie’s actual thoughts on the following matters.
 But as Bernie refuses to comment on many of these issues, the answers reflect my speculation on what actually happened.

 The Independent Thinker: Hey Bernie!
 Thanks for being here today.

 Bernie Sanders: I’m happy to be here.

 Indie: You look great.
-You were starting to look pretty tired there towards the end.
+You were starting to look pretty tired there towards the end of the campaign.

 Bernie: Thank you.
 To be honest.
 I was getting kind of tired.
 I’ve been getting more sleep lately.